by The Evolve Co. In the current post pandemic job market, the Job Description Library estimates that any one role... Read more...

 Instead they might have chosen to show off the work environment and possibly your future colleagues to make you more likely to accept a job offer.

-They may have also wanted the colleagues to meet you so they could ask them afterwards what they thought and get another perspective.
+They may have also wanted the colleagues to meet you so they could ask them afterwards what they thought and get another perspective of you as a person and candidate.

 If a company were hoping to hire you they’d likely want you to see your potential work environment.

 This relates to a large aspect of how to tell if an interview went well- how much the interviewer showcases the company.
-Which brings us onto point 5.
+Which brings us onto sign 5.

 Interviews are a two-way process.
-It’s about you getting to know the company and environment as much as the interviewer getting a feel for you.
+It’s as much about you getting to know the company and environment as much as the interviewer getting a feel for you.

 As such, if the interviewer is interested in getting you on board they’ll try to pitch the company to you wherever possible to ensure that you would accept a job offer.

-It’s why asking about the company culture and what’s positive about the workplace are good examples of questions to ask in an interview – they give you a chance to gauge the interviewer’s interest.
+It’s why asking about the company culture and positive aspects of the workplace are good examples of questions to ask in an interview – they give you a chance to gauge the interviewer’s interest in getting you on board.

 If they go on and on about the company perks, how great the employees are, how nice the office is etc, this is a good interview sign.